 It could have been someone in your life who ignored your unique strengths or focused on your areas of weakness rather than your strengths.

 Supervisors who honor and bring out the diversity of individuals build strong teams and succeed in the workplace.

 I listened to a Tim Ferriss Show Podcast episode this morning in which Stewart Copeland, Grammy Award-winning musician, and founding member of the band The Police, discussed the difference between eye musicians and ear musicians.

-Eye musicians play by reading sheet music; ear musicians play without it or “by ear”.
-Both types of musicians are talented and capable of playing beautiful music, but the process they take to get there and where they derive satisfaction is different.
+Eye musicians play by reading sheet music, whereas ear musicians play without it or “by ear.”
+Both types of musicians are talented and capable of playing beautiful music, but the process they take to get there and the place from where they derive satisfaction is different.